gia-world/gia-world/README.md

 - 👀 I’m interested in **UI dev./Frontend dev.**
 - 🌱 I’m mostly using *sementic html, css, scss, jQuery* and so on.
 - 📫 If you want to know more about me, click here 👉 https://www.notion.so/8fcdb32f7dd044909236f0eaf5b3a99d
-- 👇 Below are preview of my works
+- 👇 Below are my works
     1. Tiffany&Co. https://gia-world.github.io/project3/
     2. Coca Cola https://gia-world.github.io/project2/
     3. Etihad Airways https://gia-world.github.io/project1/